cocotb/cocotb/documentation/source/coroutines.rst

-In Python 3.6, a ``yield`` statement within an ``async`` function has a new meaning (rather than being a ``SyntaxError``) which matches the typical meaning of ``yield`` within regular python code.
+In Python 3.6, a ``yield`` statement within an ``async`` function has a new meaning (rather than being a ``SyntaxError``) which matches the typical meaning of ``yield`` within regular Python code.
 It can be used to create a special type of generator function that can be iterated with ``async for``:

 .. code-block:: python3